Achim-Haag/My_First_C_Program/README.md

 ## What I have done till now
 - typed in source code, formated in "my way"
+- made modifications
+    - character hints not dependend on guessing word of wordlist
-- made modifications (character hints for input outside of wordlist, "#" for fast exit)
+    - "#" for fast exit
+    - getopt.c integration for parsing commandline parameters

 ## What will come
 - Details for pointers
-- Output regarding Windows memory management
+- Output regarding Windows memory management (?)
 - ... tbd ...

 ## What you don't need to compile